 Lamin Sanneh, scholar of Christian missions, dies at age 76

-Lamin Sanneh, a major figure in the field of Christian missions and world Christianity, died after having a stroke on January 6, Yale Divinity School announced.
+Lamin Sanneh, a major figure in the fields of Christian missions and world Christianity, died on January 6 after having a stroke, Yale Divinity School announced.
 He was 76.

-Prior to Yale, he had been on the faculty at the University of Ghana, the University of Aberdeen, and Harvard.
-Sanneh and Andrew Walls, a professor at the University of Edinburgh, set up the Yale-Edinburgh annual conferences on mission history and World Christianity.
+Sanneh and Andrew Walls, a professor at the University of Edinburgh, set up the Yale-Edinburgh annual conferences on mission history and world Christianity.

 In those areas, he was “one of the architects of the discourse as we now know it,” Walls wrote in a tribute.
 Sanneh “changed the way people think on important matters” particularly through his book Translating the Message: The Missionary Impact on Culture (2009).
 “He has advanced the study of both Christianity and Islam in Africa with major works; he has also advanced understanding between Christians and Muslims in active relationships.”